• Skip to main content

 A bowl of butternut squash and spinach soup.

-• Butternut Squash and Red Pepper Soup with Lentils and Coconut
+• Butternut Squash Sausage Soup with White Beans and Spinach

 Ingredients & Substitutions